This page provides a general overview of VPC-native clusters in Google Kubernetes Engine (GKE).

 Shared VPC considerations

-When creating a VPC-native cluster in a Shared VPC environment, a project owner, editor, or IAM member with the Network Admin role in the Shared VPC host project must create the cluster's subnet and secondary IP address ranges manually.
+When creating a VPC-native cluster in a Shared VPC environment, a project owner, editor, or IAM principal with the Network Admin role in the Shared VPC host project must create the cluster's subnet and secondary IP address ranges manually.
 A service project admin who creates a cluster must at least have subnet-level permissions to the desired subnet in the Shared VPC network's host project.

 In a Shared VPC environment, secondary IP address ranges cannot be managed by GKE.
 A Network Admin in the Shared VPC host project must create the subnet and secondary IP address ranges before you can create the cluster.
 For an example showing how to set up a VPC-native cluster in a Shared VPC network, refer to Setting up clusters with Shared VPC.